Electrogravitational

 speed and acceleration of such a flux are given by the formulas:

-where is the gravitational constant, is the body mass, is the distance from the center of the body to
+is distance from center of the body to the

 The velocity of the dynamic medium flux affects the rulers